Heaveness/GTFriendlyO/README.md

 A major overhaul of GTFO's vanilla gameplay, designed for a more casual but still fun and challenging experience with friends.

 As a long-time GTFO player, I've felt the base game lacked a bit of variety in certain aspects of its gameplay.
 After running several Rundowns with friends, we all agreed the game needed a bit more spice.
 This mod focuses on creating a more casual-friendly co-op experience without removing all of the tension or challenge from the game.
-This is NOT a hardcore or realism mod setup, nor will it ever be.
+This is NOT a hardcore or hyper-realism mod setup, nor will it ever be.
 Instead, it makes GTFO more accessible by giving players additional "tools" to tackle the depths.
 The enemies have also received some love too, so it's not completely one-sided.

 Heavy inspiration: FriendlyGTFO by EcoLight and Duo Trials by ProjectZaero
 > Please note that I took the syringe customization settings from Duo Trials to reverse engineer on how it was made.
 I have made some changes, but the overall credit belongs to the ProjectZaero.

 This project has been in the works for years.
 Until now, it's only been shared privately with my friends.
 Now, I'm releasing it publicly for others to enjoy as well.
 Play together or die together!

-## Recommended
+## Important

 * Please note that this is only one part of a larger mod pack.
-For the full experience, mod-pack setup is currently in the works. **Stay tuned!**
+For the full experience, mod-pack setup is currently in the works.
+It will be released a later date. **Stay tuned!**

-* Can be played Vanilla with this mod with the prerequisite mods.
-But it's highly recommended to play with my mod-pack for the full experience.
+* Can be played Vanilla with other mods with this mod-pack, especially client-side mods.

-* Most likely will NOT be compatible with other custom Rundowns that changes the same Datablocks.
-Otherwise, give it a try.
+* Most likely will NOT be compatible with other custom Rundowns or modpacks that changes the same Datablocks.
+Otherwise, give it a try and let me know.

 ## Major Changes

 ###### Players:

 * Increased base Health: `25.0 -> 60.0`
-* Increased base Regen Cap: `20% -> 40%`
+* Increased base Regen Cap: `20% -> 30%`
 * Increased Regen Delay after Damage: `5.0s -> 10.0s`
 * Increased Regen Delay: `1.0s -> 2.0s`
-* Increased Regen per Second: `0.2 -> 2.0`
+* Increased Regen per Second: `0.2 -> 1.0`
 * Increased Friendly Fire Damage: `50% -> 80%`
 * Increased Fall Damage Min/Max Height: `4.0m/20.0m -> 6.0m/30.0m`
 * Increased Fall Min/Max Damage: `2.0/15.0 -> 10.0/40.0`